faqs

 When should I apply?

-- First-year students may apply for the program, beginning December 1, 2011.
-Deadline for applications for the summer 2012 program is March 3, 2012.
+• First and second year students may apply for the program.
 Applications and requests are processed on a first-come, first-served basis and availability of slots.

-- If you know of a pediatrician who is not on this list with whom you would like to work, the Austin office will arrange the preceptorship for you.
+• If you know of a pediatrician that you would like to work with, the Austin office will arrange the preceptorship for you.
 The Austin office will check the qualifications of the prospective preceptor.
-Students should not contact the preceptor directly.

-Can I do my preceptorship with a specialist?
+Can I do my preceptorship with a pediatric specialist?

 Who are the contacts at my school?